icsl-Jeon/traj_gen/README.md

 #### (2) single box between waypoints

-Number of constraints will be decreased but x,y,z can be solved independently
+Number of constraints will be decreased but x,y,z cannot be solved independently